-Join over 15,000 like-minded people who are working to be more self-reliant!
-Just use the “subscribe” box below to sign up.
+Join over 54,000 like-minded people who are working to be more self-reliant!
+Just use the Sign Up box below to join.

-Note – If you can't see a subscription box and would like to subscribe, leave a comment below and I will manually enter your information, or email me at laurie at commonsensehome dot com.
+Note – If you can't see a subscription box and would like to subscribe:

 We’ll cover topics such as: